 If you have a history of immediate onset anaphylaxis to multiple classes of drugs or unexplained anaphylaxis - please also refer to the additional information at the end of these FAQs.

-2) I had some patches of itchy skin after my first dose of COVID-19 vaccination (but no systemic symptoms).
+2) I had an allergic reaction to my first dose of COVID-19 vaccination.
 Should I still get my second dose?